 Sector-Skills-Plan-WHOLESALE-RETAIL-TRADE-MAY-15_V3

-The 2022-2026 Skills Development Plan for the VET Sector (SDP2) is a product of extensive research and stakeholder consultations.
+The 2022-2026 Skills Development Plan for the TVET Sector (SDP2) is a product of extensive research and stakeholder consultations.
 SDP2 represents a shared commitment to improve the country’s human capital prospects.
 It also outlines key training priorities and interventions to be funded through the VET Levy Key Priority Grant Funding Window.

 M | T | W | T | F | S | S |